PREGNANCY, BABIES & PETS

 INVESTIGATING NEW SMELLS

 When you arrive home with your baby, you should greet your dog no differently than you would have without the baby.
 By now, if you have put in place the right preparations, your dog should not be jumping up on you and barking at you when you arrive home.
-Rather, your dog should have been taught that if he sits calmly, then he gets a warm greeting!
+Rather, your dog should have been taught that if he sits calmly, then they get a warm greeting!

 It is important to realize that if you greet your dog excitedly and loudly as you walk through the door when you arrive home, then your dog will respond in the same way.
 Greet him calmly and he will follow suit.